spelunky-fyi/Spel2-Soundbank-Tool/README.md

 It's mostly a combination of 3 different tools to make sound extract and repack possible without having to do many tedious things manually.

+You can [click here to Download the latest version](https://github.com/spelunky-fyi/modlunky2/releases) of the Spel2-Soundbank-Tool !

 # How to use

 Just extract the .zip file somewhere you'll want to keep the extracted sound files, then run Spel2_Extract.cmd!